sumitsharma-code/DSA/README.md

 Welcome to my daily log of growth, bugs, breakthroughs, and brain-boosting chaos.
 I'm learning in public to stay accountable, build confidence, and maybe inspire a few along the way. 🚀

+## ✅ Day 4 – STL Containers Deep Dive (C++)

+**Topics Covered:**
+- 🪄 `list` – Doubly linked list magic
+- 🧱 `deque` – Double-ended queue with flex on both sides
+- 🥞 `stack` – Last In, First Out drama
+- 🧾 `queue` – First In, First Out logic
+- 🔥 `priority_queue` – Because sometimes order *does* matter
+- 🧺 `set` – Unique elements only, no duplicates allowed 🎫

+💬 *STL containers are like Pokémon — each one has its special power.
+And today, I caught 'em all.*
+Mastering these will supercharge my problem-solving and code efficiency ⚡

 ---

 ## ✅ Day 3 – Vectors in STL (C++)